-1. Overview of the human rights and democracy situation: The state of human rights in Togo is largely influenced by its recent past and its socio-economic context.
-In a country where 55% of the population is under the poverty line, and with significant inequality, Togo is struggling to get over its authoritarian past.
-In 2019, the government continued its constitutional and institutional reforms, but a lot needs to be done to consolidate democracy, the rule of law and the respect for human rights.
-The human rights situation did not improve significantly, and the presidential elections foreseen for early 2020 bring concerns about the chances for a credible, transparent and inclusive electoral process, let alone chances for a peaceful and democratic transition of power.
-Concerns persisted over political, economic and social rights, despite the existing legal framework.
-The improvement is hindered by weak state institutions and lack of political will of the authorities.
+1. Overview of the human rights and democracy situation:

+The state of human rights in Togo is largely influenced by its recent past and its socio-economic context.
+In 2019, the government continued its constitutional and institutional reforms, but further efforts are needed to consolidate democracy, the rule of law and the respect for human rights.
+Concerns remained to ensure a credible, transparent and inclusive electoral process, which would allow for a democratic transition of power.
+Concerns also persisted over the political, economic and social rights, in spite of the existing legal framework.